GameHackFan/gcht/README.md

 You can access the editor [here](https://gamehackfan.github.io/gcht/).
 <br/><br/>

-Version 0.2 Changes:
+Version 0.3 Changes:
-- Fixed the append field on Color Converter.
-- Minor fixes to the Color Converter.
+- Added a button to swap all channel data between from and to on Color Converter.
-- Fixed the append field on Color Editor.

 See all changes made [here](https://github.com/GameHackFan/gcht/blob/main/changelog).
 <br/><br/>